knightedcodemonkey/jsx-ts-plugin/README.md

 `@knighted/jsx` now bundles the `@knighted/jsx/jsx-runtime` entry, so setting `"jsxImportSource": "@knighted/jsx"` works out of the box.
 No extra `paths` overrides or stub files are required inside this plugin anymore.
 The runtime module continues to exist strictly for TypeScript diagnostics—use the `jsx` / `reactJsx` tagged templates at runtime.

+> [!IMPORTANT]
+> The DOM helper (`jsx`) returns real `HTMLElement` instances / `JsxRenderable` values, while `reactJsx` deliberately returns React elements.
+Treat them as separate ecosystems—React-mode templates are **not** assignable to the DOM renderable types, and that mismatch is expected.
+When mixing both helpers in the same project (such as the fixtures workspace), avoid forcing React elements to satisfy DOM typings.

+> [!NOTE]
+> Even in DOM mode, the helper surfaces the broader `JsxRenderable` union (`Node`, strings, arrays, etc.).
+Let TypeScript infer the return type for helpers like `` const view = () => jsx`…` `` and only cast to HTMLElement` when you truly need DOM-only APIs.
+This keeps editors from raising false positives (e.g., “Type 'JsxRenderable' is not assignable to type 'HTMLElement'”) while still allowing consumers to assert a stricter type at the call site when necessary.

 ## Notes / Limitations

 - The plugin rebuilds a transformed program per file for diagnostics; acceptable for small/medium projects, but we will add caching as features grow.